GallowayLabMIT/protocols/docs/protocols/tc/cryopreservation and thawing.rst

     - Optional: count cells with a hemacytometer to know how many cells are frozen per cryovial.

 3. Add cell suspension and freezing media to cryovial in a 1:1 ratio (typically, 0.5mL resuspended cells, 0.5 mL freezing media)
-4. Label cryovial with name, date, passage number (same as the trysined cells), and approximate number of cells (either from hemocytometer or fraction of confluent flask (i.e. 1/6th T185))
+4. Label cryovial with name, date, passage number (same as the trypsinized cells), and approximate number of cells (either from hemocytometer or fraction of confluent flask (i.e. 1/6th T185))
 5. Freeze cryovial at -80C inside a styrofoam container.
 This will allow slow freezing as to not incur cell damage.
 6. After approximately 24 hours transfer cryovial to liquid nitrogen.